MichaIng/DietPi-Docs/docs/dietpi_tools.md

     In the case that the `rsync` package is not installed, this is done automatically once you start a backup or restore.

-!!! attention "Reduced system operation during DietPi-Backup runs"
+!!! attention "Reduced system operation while DietPi-Backup runs"

     During the run of `dietpi-backup`, all services are stopped.
 This has to be taken into account e.g. if scheduling backups.